gabriel2580/gabriel2580.github.io/index.md

 ---
 #.\gabriel2580
-Aquivc escreve o que quiser!
+Aqui você escreve o que quiser!
 Text can be **bold**, _italic_, or ~~strikethrough~~.

 [Link to another page](./another-page.html).